Sick or injured hedgehog?

 What to do if you find a hedgehog that looks unwell

 If you spot a hedgehog in the spring, summer or autumn and it looks healthy then the best thing you can do is leave it alone.
 Hedgehogs are wild animals and so can get very easily stressed by human contact.
 However, if you find a hedgehog staggering around during the day or in winter then it might be in trouble.

 Sick, injured and orphaned hedgehogs are very susceptible to hypothermia.
 Staggering is a sign of hypothermia and so is ‘sunbathing’ as they spread themselves out in the sun in an attempt to get some heat into their bodies.
 If you find a hedgehog in this state they need your help quickly.
 Take them inside in a box and place a well-wrapped hot water bottle underneath them.
-Fill the bottle with hot tap water (not boiling), you should be able to hold your hand comfortably on the bottle when wrapped.
-It's REALLY important that the bottle is not allowed to go cold, it will do more harm than good, so it needs changing often.
-Once you have the hedgehog settled, call the British Hedgehog Preservation Society on 01584 890 801 or your local carer for further advice.
+Fill the bottle with hot tap water (not boiling) - you should be able to hold your hand comfortably on the bottle when wrapped.
+It's really important that the bottle is not allowed to go cold or it will do more harm than good, so change the water frequently.
+Once you have the hedgehog settled, call the British Hedgehog Preservation Society (BHPS) on 01584 890 801.

 Wildlife veterinarians on the Garden Wildlife Health project are studying the causes of hedgehog disease in the wild.
 Please report sightings of sick or dead hedgehogs through the online reporting system here.